Lipen/discrete-math-course/typst/hw4.typ

   forall x exists y . thin (P(x) imply Q(x,y))
 $

+=== Part 1: Negation and Prenex Form

-To reconstruct the machine's reasoning system, engineers need to understand what would *refute* this claim --- i.e., compute its *logical negation* in prenex normal form (quantifier prefix first, then quantifier-free matrix).
+To reconstruct the machine's reasoning system, engineers need to understand what would *refute* this claim.
+Compute its *logical negation* in prenex normal form (quantifier prefix first, then quantifier-free matrix).

+=== Part 2: Satisfiability Analysis

++ Is the original formula satisfiable?
+  Provide a model, or argue why none exists.
++ Is its negation satisfiable?
+  Provide a model, or argue why none exists.
++ What does this tell you about the relationship between the two formulas?

 == Problem 12: Challenging the Theorem-Printer